Kenwood Swim and Tennis Club Amended and Restated Code of Regulations

 BOARD OF DIRECTORS

-Section1.
-The management of the Club shall reside in a Board of Directors consisting of no fewer than five (5) and no more than nine (9) Members, who shall receive no remuneration for the services rendered by them.
+Section 1.
+The management of the Club shall reside in a Board of Directors consisting of no fewer then five (5) and no more than nine (9) members.

 If a Director is appointed to fill a vacancy created by another Director who has resigned or is otherwise incapable of serving his or her full term, the appointee must stand for election in the current year in which he or she has been appointed.
 If elected, this person will serve a full three (3) year term, regardless of how much time remained on the term of the Director replaced via appointment.